cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Poplar1 {#poplar1-test-vec-param}

 `bits`:
-: The length of each input, an integer.
+: The length of each input in bits, an integer.

 # Acknowledgments
 {:numbered="false"}

 The impetus of this work is the success of recent deployments of predecessors of Prio3.
-The Mozilla Origin Telemetry project {{OriginTelemetry}} and the Exposure Notification Private Analytics collaboration among the Internet Security Research Group (ISRG), Google, Apple, and others {{ENPA}} have together aggregated data from hundreds of millions of users.
+These include the Mozilla Origin Telemetry project
+{{OriginTelemetry}} and the Exposure Notification Private Analytics system
+{{ENPA}} developed jointly by ISRG, Google, Apple, and others.
+Together these systems have aggregated data from hundreds of millions of users.

 As the name implies, Prio3 is a descendant of the original Prio construction
 {{CGB17}}.
 A second iteration was deployed in the {{ENPA}} system, and like the